|

 In some cases, dogs have been known to eat feces out of

-of why they do it in the first place, after a while it becomes habit.
+they do it in the first place, after a while it becomes habit.
 So.
+First, make

-First, make sure that there are no physical problems for which feces-eating
+sure that there are no physical problems for which feces-eating would be a

-are many different suggestions out there, from training the dog to come
+different suggestions out there, from training the dog to come immediately

-immediately after defecating and then giving him a treat reward to going around
+after defecating and then giving him a treat reward to going around after the

-after the dog and sprinkling hot pepper on the pile so that when he eats it,
+dog and sprinkling hot pepper on the pile so that when he eats it, he'll get an

 "Accent" in the dog's food to make the stool taste bad, and there are